 Your guide on the boats will use audio systems to ensure that they are audible in the busy city environment (near the boat engine!).

-If you have headphones with a standard mini jack input, bring them along to use, if not, we have disposables (although we like to limit using them, for obvious reasons).
+Headphones with a standard plug work with our audio system, so please do bring them along to use.
+If you don’t have them, we have disposables for you to use (although we like to limit using them, for obvious reasons).

 The audio systems are compatible with hearing loops which are available on arrival.
 If your whole group needs to use the audio loop, please let us know so we can prepare.